And other Forms of 'Junk' DNA

 - 25% of the genome that is transcribed but not translated, and is not associated with protein-coding genes

 - 250 microRNAs identified as of June 2005

 - ~1,000 as of 2007 ( Link )

 - 10,000 protein-coded genes estimated to be regulated by microRNAs; each microRNA can target several genes, and a particular gene may be regulated by several microRNAs

 - 98% of genomic output that is non-coding RNA

 - 9% of genes that appear to have associated antisense transcripts

 - ~20,000 "pseudogenes" in the genome

-To add to this, consider the fairly recent finding (2006) of "pyknons" by Rigoutsos et al.24 Pyknons are variable-length patterns within DNA sequences that have identically conserved copies and multiplicities above what is expected by chance.
+To add to this, consider the 2006 discovery of "pyknons" by Rigoutsos et al.24 Pyknons are variable-length patterns within DNA sequences that have identically conserved copies and multiplicities above what is expected by chance.
 They are also no transcribed into RNA (unlike miRNAs noted above) or translated into protein.
 Among the millions of discovered patterns, Rigoutsos et al. found a subset of 127,998 patterns, which they termed pyknons, that have additional nonoverlapping instances in the untranslated and protein-coding regions of 30,675 transcripts from 20,059 human genes.
 The pyknons arrange combinatorially in the untranslated and coding regions of numerous human genes where they form mosaics.
 Consecutive instances of pyknons in these regions show a strong bias in their relative placement, favoring distances of ~22 nucleotides.